 Other Frame Considerations

 You should also verify the process used to create the frame, specifically cold rolled or hot rolled steel.
 Hot rolled steel is not as precise since it shrinks slightly as it cools down.
 Cold rolled steel, on the other hand, will hold its shape and size better.

 Another thing to consider is whether the chairs are made with mandrel bends.
 This means a steel rod was put into the chair frame as it was being bent into shape.

 As you’re shopping for chairs, be sure to read all product specifications in full.
 Look for the features mentioned above.
 However, the best way to truly evaluate the frame is to request a sample chair.
 Be wary of any manufacturer that won’t provide you with a free sample to try.

 When you receive your free sample, be sure to inspect the frame thoroughly.
 Look carefully for rust bleeding through the drain holes punched in the crossbars.
 You should remove the floor plugs and look inside the frame barrel to see if there is any rusting inside.
 This will eventually spread to the outside and become a problem down the road.

 Buying a good chair comes down to finding a manufacturer you can trust.
 A good manufacturer will care about the quality and integrity of their chairs and use superior materials in the frames.

-ChurchPlaza has earned the endorsements of 46 national denominations over our 30+ years of business.
+ChurchPlaza has earned the endorsements of 47 national denominations over the years.
 We manufacture our chairs using only cold rolled, 16-gauge steel and true mandrel bends.
 We use our signature StaFast™ steel-to-steel fastening systems for superior durability, and our frames support 1700 pounds.
 Check out our selection of high-quality church and multipurpose chairs, and be sure to ask for a free sample chair to try!